dabeaz/blog/2023/three-problems.md

 ```

 `lambda` has the benefit of making the code compact and foreboding.
-Plus, it prevents people from trying to add type-hints to the
+Plus, it prevents people from trying to add meaningful names,
-beautiful thing that is about to unfold.
+documentation or type-hints to the thing that is about to unfold.

 By the way, `lambda` is the third problem.
 Shifting nothingness and
 lambda--the three problems.
 Let's proceed.